LIDW24 – Quinn Emanuel A Judicious look at AI

 Data visualisation of related documents presents document relationships, patterns, and key information graphically and offers a visual narrative of the document corpus.
 This allows legal teams to quickly grasp the structure of the data, identify important trends, and pinpoint critical documents.
 Moreover, it aids in developing effective case strategies by revealing patterns and connections that may not be immediately apparent through traditional text-based analysis.

 These e-discovery platforms also cluster related documents by content or themes, enabling the review of groups of documents relevant to an issue or fact in the arbitration.
 Clustering also helps identify patterns, trends, or commonalities within a document corpus, which can be crucial for building a coherent legal strategy or uncovering hidden insights.
-Another benefit of clustering is ensuring that strategic decisions are uniformly and consistently applied to the overall document set, including decisions on the treatment of privileged, confidential, or non-responsive information.

 These tools enhance the speed, accuracy, and comprehensiveness of document review for production and disclosure, making them efficient at managing large volumes of electronic data in complex international arbitrations.
 As experienced counsel will know, these tools enable international arbitrations to unfold on faster and more efficient timetables than would be possible if their legal teams were stuck reviewing, categorising, and producing hard copy documents from within storage boxes or paper filing cabinets.